 - Alcohol Hic: Inevitable, since James has to make a toast for Miss Sophie's dead friends between every course.

 - Ascended Fanboy: An odd Real Life subversion is Sonja Göth, who was part of the live studio audience when the sketch was recorded for German television.
 She was laughing so loudly and so hysterically that she became a celebrity in her own right.

 - As Long as It Sounds Foreign: Freddie Frinton despised the Germans.
-Thus, he refused to say Admiral von Schneider's one word, "Prost!" ("Cheers!").
-They found a compromise by having Frinton say the same word in Norwegian: "Skol!"
+Thus, he refused to say Admiral von Schneider's one word, "Prost!" ("Cheers!") (until he finally says it as Mr. Pommeroy's dessert toast).
+They found a compromise by having Frinton say the same word in Norwegian: "Skøl!"

 - Catchphrase:James: The same procedure as last year, Miss Sophie?

 Miss Sophie: The same procedure as every year, James.

 - Drinking on Duty: Necessarily because it's James' job to simulate the presence of Miss Sophie's four late friends including their drinking habits, especially Sir Toby's.

 - Drunken Master: Implied - the drunker James gets, the easier does he manage to avoid the inevitable stumble over the tiger's head.

 - In a way, Admiral von Schneider's heel-clicking.
 The first two times James performs it, he accidentally ends up hurting his ankle and hobbling around briefly.
 By the fourth toast, his co-ordination is so impaired he swings his whole leg instead... and misses, so he doesn't hurt his ankle this time.